jacques/plutus-mobile-app-api-docs/source/includes/_prepaid.md

 ## List of Prepaid Airtime Networks Available

-## Purchase Prepaid BongoTel Airtime

-Allows a user to rechange their BongoTel phone airtime.

 ## Purchase Prepaid Electricity

 Purchases prepaid electricity for the provided meter number.
 Please note that the current provider does not allow for prevending or meter information lookups.

 Text needs to be displayed that states "All vends are final.
 Municipalities and Eskom do not allow reversals on the sale of Electricity.
 Electricity is not sold subject to a cooling off period."

 (Check with Tim on the wording for this).